Travel back to the origins of the English language, and study its evolution into the 21st century.

 The programme will introduce you to the foundations of the English language and its linguistic structure, including sound (phonetics and phonology), structure (syntax) and meaning (semantics), along with discourse, style, and vocabulary.

-The first year of the programme will introduce students to the foundations of the English Language and of linguistic analysis.
-This will be achieved through modules devoted to the linguistic structure of English (sounds, words, grammar, meaning, discourse, style), its social diversity in the UK and around the world, and how the language is learned by children.
-Students will also hone their practical skills in transcribing English using the International Phonetic Alphabet and analysing its structure and variations in form, alongside more general training in academic writing and critical thinking.
+You’ll study sociolinguistics, examining the diversity of English spoken in the UK and around the world, and how the language is learned by children and non-native speakers.
+You’ll develop and hone your practical skills in transcribing English using the International Phonetic Alphabet, analysing its structure and variations in form, alongside strengthening and deepening your academic writing and critical thinking.